 What if a place you thought you knew turned out to be completely different?
 That’s precisely what happened when I took my camera to Dreispitz.
-I expected an industrial zone—what I found was a place full of contrasts, history, and an unexpected creative pulse.
+I expected an industrial zone.
+What I found was a place full of contrasts, history, and an unexpected creative pulse.

 The Unexpected Discovery

-When I walked into Dreispitz, I was ready to document an industrial landscape—factories, warehouses, and remnants of a functional past.
+When I walked into Dreispitz, I was ready to document an industrial landscape: factories, warehouses, and remnants of a functional past.
 But as I explored, I realized it was more than that.
 The mix of repurposed spaces, vibrant creative hubs, and untouched industrial relics gave the area a character I hadn’t anticipated.

-Spending time there wasn’t just about capturing footage; it was about observing, absorbing, and letting the environment shape my perspective.
-This place challenged my assumptions, making me want to return—not just as a videographer but as someone eager to understand its transformation.
+Spending time there wasn’t just about capturing footage.
+It was about observing, absorbing, and letting the environment shape my perspective.
+This place challenged my assumptions, making me want to return, not just as a videographer but as someone eager to understand its transformation.

 The Setback That Changed Everything